graphery/graphane-doc/src/guide/quick-start.md

 outline: deep
 ---

-º# Quick Start
+# Quick Start

 ## Step 1: Load

 To get started, you'll need to include the Graphane component in your HTML file.
 This can be done by adding a script tag with the source pointing to the component file into the CDN:

 ```html
 <script src="https://cdn.graphery.online/graphane/0.1.0-alpha.1/component/template.js"></script>